SnellerInc/sneller/doc/sneller-SQL.md

 #### `EQUALS_FUZZY`, `EQUALS_FUZZY_UNICODE`
 Fuzzy String Matching using
 [Damerau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance)
 calculation.
-The `EQUALS_FUZZY`
-function determines whether a data string equals a provided string literal if the data string can be transformed into the string literal with less or equal number of edits.
-Stated differently, the distance between the data and the string literal is the minimal number of edits, and if the number of edits does not exceed a threshold, the two strings have a *fuzzy match*.
+The `EQUALS_FUZZY` function determines whether a data string equals a provided string literal if the data string can be transformed into the string literal with less or equal number of edits.
+Stated differently, the distance between the data and the string literal is the minimal number of edits, and if the number of edits does not exceed some threshold, the two strings are considered to have a *fuzzy match*.
-The Damerau–Levenshtein distance consideres insertions, deletions, substitutions of single characters, or transpositions of two adjacent characters.
+The Damerau–Levenshtein distance considers *insertions*, *deletions*, *substitutions* of single characters, and *transpositions* of two adjacent characters.

-The unicode variant `EQUALS_FUZZY_UNICODE` treats strings as UTF8 strings, the regular variant `EQUALS_FUZZY` treats strings as byte sequences.
-Substitutions of equal characters but with different casing have an edit distance of zero.
+The unicode variant `EQUALS_FUZZY_UNICODE` treats strings as UTF8 strings, while the `EQUALS_FUZZY` treats strings as byte sequences.
+Substitutions of equal *ASCII* characters but with different casing have an edit distance of zero, but substitutions of unicode code-points with different casing have an edit distance of one.

 Examples:
 ```sql